 - 4K-capable streaming device: Pretty much any streaming device supports 4K nowadays—but always check before you buy.

-- 4K-compatible HDMI cable: A “regular” HDMI 2.0 cable can probably handle 4K, but an HDMI 2.1 cable is the new hotness—but only if your TV has an HDMI 2.1 port.
+- 4K-compatible HDMI cable: A “regular” HDMI 2.0 cable can handle 4K @ 60Hz, but an HDMI 2.1 cable does 4K @ 120Hz—but you’ll need a TV with an HDMI 2.1 port.

 - Internet connection: Can your internet connection handle the extra load from 4K streaming and the other internet activities in your house?
 If you’re not sure, we can help with our internet speed guide.